Hints, Tips, and Known Issues

 5. Rendering splines

-X-Particles allows you to render any spline, including those created by the Trail object, using the XP Material rather than the Hair material and without having to create geometry such as a Sweep object.
+X-Particles enables you to render any spline, including those created by the Trail object, using the X-Particles Material without having to create geometry such as a Sweep object.
 Simply create the spline, assign an XP Material to it, and render.

 6. The Trail object